Apzyte-Gamer/hack-Envision-2024/OSINT/brick 3/README.md

 After a hint got released, about using the github cli, I started reading documentation about git cli.

 The documentation said that you could see the repos, by using the cmd `gh auth login`.
 I tried this command but failed since the token didnt have the `repo` scope.
+I also tried `gh repo list` but it had to be verified by `gh auth login`....

 ![image](https://github.com/Apzyte-Gamer/hack-Envision-2024/assets/71684682/2ac3e740-d054-405e-bd45-2e4e6f547adb)